-1. Be Respectful
+1. Be respectful

-Even if you think your supervisor is a complete idiot who doesn’t really deserve their position, you should avoid ever voicing your opinion in a professional environment.
-Badmouthing them will only make you look immature, unprofessional and maybe even a little jealous – which is definitely something you don’t want to be perceived as.
+Even if you think your supervisor is a complete idiot who doesn’t deserve their position, you should avoid ever voicing your opinion in a professional environment.
+Badmouthing them will only make you look immature, unprofessional and maybe even a little jealous – which is something you don’t want to be perceived as.

-2. Dress for Success
+2. Dress for success

-3. Be Punctual
+3. Be punctual

 Arriving on time is perhaps one of the best ways to demonstrate your workplace professionalism and get noticed by upper management in the process.

-4. Have a Positive Attitude
+4. Have a positive attitude

 No matter how much you love your job, there will always be days when you simply want to give up and throw in the towel, whether that’s because you received negative feedback or a colleague said something to upset you.
 Whatever the case, it’s important to stay positive and behave as professionally as possible, so push any personal feelings aside and remind yourself of all the reasons why you love your job.

-5. Be Truthful and Trustworthy
+5. Be truthful and trustworthy

 So, next time you’re running late, don’t make up a ridiculous excuse; just be honest and tell your boss that you didn’t hear your alarm go off.
 They’ll appreciate the honesty and, in return, reciprocate it.

-If you tend to answer the phone with a half-hearted ‘Hello… this is John’ or reply to an email in text-speak, you’re definitely setting yourself up for failure.
+If you tend to answer the phone with a half-hearted ‘Hello… this is John’ or reply to an email in text-speak, you’re setting yourself up for failure.

 Your phone greeting should always be professional and upbeat, something along the lines of: ‘Good morning/afternoon.
 Company ABC, John speaking’.
-Likewise, when sending emails, you should adopt a professional tone, use correct English, include a signature (with your job title and contact information) and add an appropriate closing (such as ‘Best wishes’).
+Likewise, when sending emails, you should adopt a professional tone, use correct grammar, include a signature (with your job title and contact information) and add an appropriate closing (such as ‘Best wishes’).

-8. Be Organised
+8. Be organised

-Organisation goes hand in hand with professionalism, and the more organised you are, the more likely you’ll be recognised for it.
+Being organised goes hand in hand with professionalism, and the more organised you are, the more likely you’ll be recognised for it.
 It demonstrates an innate ability to prioritise and delegate, and that you’re a master of time management.
-That’s not to say less organised people don’t have a great work ethic (in fact, many geniuses out there are known for their lack of organisation skills), but until you make it to the top of the ladder, it’s a good idea to get all your ducks lined in a row.
+That’s not to say less organised people don’t have a great work ethic (in fact, many geniuses out there are known for their lack of organisational skills), but until you make it to the top of the ladder, it’s a good idea to get all your ducks lined in a row.